Deadly accident at Iowa amusement ride is 2nd since 2016

 Detectives are working with Adventureland and state inspectors “to understand this tragic accident,” she said.

-Adventureland, which is privately owned, said the ride has been closed and that the company is cooperating with investigators.
-Attorney Guy Cook, who represents Adventureland in personal injury case and is assisting with the park’s response, said the inquiry would be comprehensive.
+Adventureland said the ride has been closed since the accident and that the family-owned park is cooperating with investigators.
+Attorney Guy Cook, who represents Adventureland in personal injury cases and is assisting with the park’s response, said the inquiry would be comprehensive.

 “Safety is the number one priority at Adventureland,” Cook wrote in a text message.
 “The Raging River ride has been in operation for nearly four decades.
 It is a safe ride.”